-TASKSTREAM REQUIREMENTS
+BLACKBOARD REQUIREMENTS

-Every student registered for EDUC 613, How Students Learn, is required to submit the following assessment, the Integrative Case Study, to TaskStream.
-Evaluation of the performance-based assessment by the course instructor will also be completed in TaskStream.
-Failure to submit the assessment to TaskStream will result in the course instructor reporting the course grade as Incomplete (IN).
-Unless the IN grade is changed upon completion of the required TaskStream submission, the IN will convert to an F nine weeks into the following semester.
+Every student registered for any Advanced Studies in Teaching and Learning (ASTL) course with a required performance-based assessment is required to submit this assessment to Blackboard (regardless of whether a course is an elective, a onetime course or part of an undergraduate minor).
+The performance-based assessment for EDUC 613 is the Integrative Case Study of a Learner.
+Evaluation of the performance-based assessment by the course instructor will also be completed in Blackboard.
+Failure to submit the assessment to Blackboard will result in the course instructor reporting the course grade as Incomplete (IN).
+Unless the IN grade is changed upon completion of the required Blackboard submission, the IN will convert to an F nine weeks into the following semester.